sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A TeX extension for direct creation of PDF
+Short desc    : A TeX extension for direct creation of PDF
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : An extension of TeX which can be configured to directly
+Descript     : An extension of TeX which can be configured to directly
              : generate PDF documents instead of DVI.
 All current free TeX
              : distributions including TeX live, MacTeX and MiKTeX include
              : pdfTeX (Plain TeX) and pdfLaTeX (LaTeX).
 ConTeXt was designed